Register

 Share

-These factors I'll be talking about have a separate column each in SEO SpyGlass software and help analyze links.
-Even if you're not using this tool, I recommend you to read what goes below, and you'll learn pretty much useful stuff.
+Even if you′ re not using this tool, I recommend you to read what goes below, and you′ ll learn pretty much useful stuff.

 Backlink Page column shows you the exact URL from which the backlink comes.
 Try to hover your mouse on any entry and click the small three–dot icon to the right of the column.

-This opens the web page in your browser — and lets you see what it's about and whether it really corresponds to your topic.
-Sometimes you can even find info on how much an inbound link from this page would cost you.
+This opens the web page in your browser — and lets you see what it′ s about and whether it really corresponds to your topic.

-Moreover, here in the Search Engines Data tab you can easily see if a link comes from a homepage or from a deeper page.
-And if you compare all backlink pages in the column, you can easily identify sitewide links (links coming from all or practically all pages of the same site).
+Moreover, here in the Backlinks Data tab you can easily see if a link comes from a homepage or from a deeper page.
+And if you compare all backlink pages in the column, you can easily identify sitewide links (links coming from all or almost all pages of the same site).

-Let's jump to the Domain PR column now.
+Let′ s jump to the Domain PR column now.
 Here you see PageRank of the domain of the webpage from which the link comes.
 Remember I told you — domains pass over their PageRank to inner pages of the website.
-So even if you get a link from www.example.com/here_you_go.htm that has PageRank 0, but its domain www.example.com has PageRank value of 6, you've got a good chance to get some of this high domain's PageRank in the future, and the inner page is only a mediator.
+So even if you get a link from www.example.com/here_you_go.html that has PageRank 0, but its domain www.example.com has PageRank value of 6, you′ ve got a good chance to get some of this high domain′ s PageRank in the future, and the inner page is only a mediator.

-Links Back — I know this may seem strange to you at first, but sometimes Search Engines will tell you that there's a link from www.somepage.com — though it's no longer there.
-That's because Search Engines can't update their indexes each day.
-Still SEO SpyGlass checks if the link really exists, plus, it checks whether links are really taken into account by Search Engines.
-For example, it won't count "nofollow" links as real backlinks, because, as I told you in Part 5: No one's gonna cheat you: verify your links, although Search Engines know about "nofollow" links, they don't count them when deciding how to rank you.
+Links Back — I know this may seem strange to you at first, but sometimes Search Engines will tell you that there′ s a link from www.somepage.com — though it′ s no longer there.
+That′ s because Search Engines can′ t update their indexes each day.
+SEO SpyGlass checks if the backlink really exists, plus, it checks whether links are really taken into account by Search Engines.
+As Search Engines don′ t count "nofollow" backlinks when deciding how to rank your website, SEO SpyGlass won′ t count them as well.

 Anchor Text — has to do with right anchors.
-Look which anchor text your competitor's using.
+Look which anchor text your competitor is using.
 Does it contain your keywords?
 Quite often, it will give you an unexpected idea for your own anchors and even keywords that really work.

 Anchor URL — this column shows you the exact page to which the backlink points (the one that opens if you click a backlink).
 Good to know, to decide where your own inbound links should lead.

-For example, let's think your major keyword is soccer.
+For example, let′ s think your major keyword is soccer apparel.
 In this case, your #1 competitor is www.soccer.com.
-As soon as you've checked its links with SEO SpyGlass, you can check the column "Anchor URL".
-And here's what you see:
+As soon as you′ ve checked its links with SEO SpyGlass, you can check the column "Anchor URL".
+And here′ s what you see:

-Anchor URLs are a great thing to know by the way.
-Just think, now you know not only from which pages your competitor has backlinks, but also, to which pages they point.
-This helps you figure the structure of links to your own site: is it enough to get 1000 backlinks leading to your homepage www.buy-my-product.com, or it's better to get 600 links to www.buy-my-product.com, 300 links to www.buy-my-product.com/soap.html and 100 links to www.buy-my-product.com/shampoo.html
+Just think, now you know not only from which pages your competitor gets backlinks, but also, to which pages they point.
+This helps you figure the structure of links to your own site: is it enough to get 1000 backlinks leading to your homepage www.buy–my–product.com, or it′ s better to get 600 links to www.buy–my–product.com, 300 links to www.buy–my–product.com/soap.html and 100 links to www.buy–my–product.com/shampoo.html.

-Outbound Links — this is for this Q–Factor: How many outbound links a page has on it?
-The more outbound links a page has, the smaller portion of its PageRank each of those pages it links to receives.
-If you're getting a link from a page with too many outbound links, possibly you won't be getting much of its PageRank.
-So think of this value too.
+External Links — How many outbound links a page has on it?
+The more outbound links there are on a page, the smaller portion of its PageRank each of those pages it links to receives.
+If you′ re getting a link from a page with too many outbound links, possibly you won′ t be getting much of its PageRank.
+So consider this too.

-Total Links — It also has to do with PageRank.
-If there's a site A with the page A1 having PageRank 7, and this page links to the page B1, the good PageRank of page A1 goes not only to page B1 of the other site.
+Total Links — Let′ s say there′ s a site A with a couple of pages, including page A1 and PageRank 7.
+The page A1 links to the page B1.
+BUT: the PageRank of page A1 goes not only to page B1 of the other site.
 It also gets passed from page A1 to other pages of the same site A (through the so–called internal links).
-That's why it's good to know the total number of links a page has — and this is an extra factor SEO SpyGlass gives you.
+That′ s why it′ s good to know the total number of links a page has — and this is an extra factor SEO SpyGlass gives you.

-Link Value — that's a factor calculated with a rather complicated formula, from a page's PageRank, number of inbound and outbound links and other factors.
-The higher link value, the better results you should expect if you get a link like this.
+Link Value — this one is calculated with a rather complicated formula, featuring a page′ s PageRank, number of inbound and outbound links and other factors.
+The higher the link value, the better results you should expect if you get a link like this.
 See these color markers?
 Links marked green have the best link value.

-An IP address now includes four groups of digits separated by dots, and it looks like this:
+IP address — The IP Address column shows you the IP addresses from which links to your competitor come.
+It includes four groups of digits separated by dots, and it looks like this:

 157.18.202.37

-If links come from IP addresses from the same C class, like:
+If links come from IP addresses with the same C class, like:

 157.18.202.37